PedroHBCruz/PedroHBCruz/README.md

 - Currently doing **Systems for Internet** at the Federal Institute of Mato Grosso - IFMT.

+- I graduated in IT technician in 2017 - IFMT.

 - I'm working on the State Government of Mato Grosso as an intern in **Full-stack Development**.

 ## **"I can do all things through Christ who strengthens me"**